-Aside from market open and close times, you might also decide on the best time to buy and sell forex according to your individual trading strategy.
+Aside from market open and close times, you might also decide when best to buy and sell forex according to your individual trading strategy.
 Three popular FX trading strategies that can be effective ways of determining when to buy and sell currency in forex trading include:

-Trend trading is a strategy that involves using technical indicators, such as moving averages (MAs) or the relative strength index (RSI), to identify the direction of market momentum.
-In simple terms, it can help to establish whether a forex pair is in an uptrend (bullish), a downtrend (bearish) or a sideways trend.
-While it can cover any timeframe, it is generally used as a mid- to long-term trading strategy.
+Trend trading is a strategy that involves using technical indicators, such as moving averages or the relative strength index (RSI), to identify the direction of market momentum.
+In simple terms, it can help to establish whether the forex market is in an uptrend (bullish), a downtrend (bearish) or a sideways trend.
+While it can cover any timeframe, it is generally used as a mid to long-term trading strategy.

 Trend reversal trading

 Range trading is based on the principal that a market moves consistently between two price levels for a definitive period of time, without making upward or downward progress.
 If you’re a range trader, you can go both long and short, depending on how the current market price is moving within the range.
-This is unlike trend trading, where you would go with the overall direction of the trend – buying in a rising trend and selling in a falling one.
+This is unlike trend trading, where you would go with the overall direction of the trend, and buy in a rising trend and sell in a falling one.

 Managing your risk when buying and selling forex